 If your child has any current physical, mental, emotional, social health, developmental, or psychological conditions requiring medication, treatment, or special restrictions or considerations while at camp, please contact our office to speak with the Director regarding any accommodations that may need to be made.

 Campers should have appropriate social and personal skills for group living.
-Our typical overnight supervision ratio ranges from 1:6 to 1:8 depending on the program.
+Our typical overnight supervision ratio ranges from 1:6 to 1:8.
 Cross Trails Ministry welcomes participation in our programs by campers with special needs.
 However, we are not equipped to provide staff for campers that require one on one care or supervision.
 If that is a need of your camper, please contact our office for possible accommodations.

 Medication

-Upon their arrival at camp, all campers visit the Health Screening Station.
-At this time, all medications, both prescription and non-prescription are checked in, and all campers and adults staying for the week participate in a health screening.
-This will include taking each person’s temperature, screening for communicable diseases, questions regarding recent illness or injury, and determination of any pre-existing conditions that may affect participation in camp activities.
+Upon their arrival at camp, all campers and adult leaders staying a camp will visit the Health Screening Station.
+At this time, all medications, both prescription and non-prescription of all youth campers are checked in, and all campers and adults staying for the week participate in a health screening.
+This will include screening for communicable diseases, questions regarding recent illness or injury, and determination of any pre-existing conditions that may affect participation in camp activities.

 If your child takes prescription medication, it must be brought to camp and turned in in its original container with the dosage instructions.
 We cannot administer medications without dosage instructions or differently from the instructions on the bottle.
 In most cases, campers should not bring non-prescription “as needed” medications.
 We keep plenty in stock.
 Simply indicate which ones we can give your child on the Health History & Release Form.
 If a camper regularly takes an over the counter medication or vitamins that are not on our list, please send it in its original packaging with your camper.
 Your camper should expect to turn in all medication and vitamins they bring to camp.
 Campers can only keep emergency inhalers and epi-pens with them during the camp week.